marcuswonder/cancan.io/README.md

 ## Unsolved Problems:
  * Although CRUD operations are restricted on the back-end, there is no front-end authorisation.
  * Users and Admins are duplicated on the BoardDetail component.
 Authorizations remain functional, but the UX suffers from this.
+ * Upon signup new users are not directed to the home page.
  * The site is not responsive.

  <br>